 Architectural – Partitions: Our first step is to draw the partitions of the building.
-We work from PDF files that we convert and raise the walls up by half of their sizes, so we easily see all the trades in Navisworks™ without having walls blocking our point of view.
+When available, we work from AutoCAD native files to ensure accuracy.
+We model walls to about 7ft tall, so we easily navigate through the Navisworks™ model and can see all the trades without having walls blocking our point of view.

-Architectural – Reflected ceiling: To ensure the coordination above ceiling heights, we also draw the ceilings.
-We draw ceiling tiles and exact lights locations, making sure to avoid any potential clash with recessed lights and allowing for enough access behind them.
+Architectural – Reflected Ceiling: We draw ceiling tiles and exact lights locations, making sure to avoid any potential clash with recessed lights and allowing for enough access behind them.

-Structural – Beams, joists, columns, slabs: After the layout of the floor, we carefully analyse the structure from the contract drawings and draw the slab, beams, joists and columns in 3D as well.
+Structural – Beams, Joists, Columns, Slabs: After the layout of the floor, we carefully analyse the structure from the contract drawings and draw slabs, beams, joists and columns in 3D as well.
 This will allow us to make sure that all trades are clash-free with any structural element.

 Trades – MEP, FP : Once done with the building layout, we start drawing the trades from the latest drawings received.
 We keep our trades as flat as possible and give a general elevation that we will edit during the coordination process.
 We coordinate: